 The ECA program follows not only the guidance of the Washtenaw County Health Department, but also operates under the Covid policies of Eastern Michigan University.
-EMU's Telehealth department has been very proactive and cautious in its approach to Covid mitigation, and the latest policies-as of July, 2022-can be found on the "Safe Return to Campus Plan" website.
+EMU's Telehealth department has been very proactive and cautious in its approach to Covid mitigation, and the latest policies-as of July, 2023-can be found on the "Covid-19 Information" website.